dark-ambient/blog/content/notes/About feedback.md

 draft: true
 ---
 ### Good and bad feedback
-The title is only to attract the attention.
+The sub-title is only to attract your attention.
 I intend to avoid the terms 'good' or 'bad' due to their subjectivity, as I haven't seen a case when it adds any value to a conversation.
 Labeling is not helpful as well.

 What to use instead?
 I see that the terms 'in our interest' vs 'not in our interest' instead of 'good vs bad' keep the conversation focused.